 - Avoid canceling or changing your old credit cards.

 - Sign up for a credit boost service like Experian Boost.

-So, your credit tells lenders and credit card processors how financially reliable you are and whether you can pay off your debt without challenges.
+So, your credit tells lenders and credit card processors how financially reliable you are, the risk they take in loaning you money, and whether you can pay off your debt without challenges.
 Thus, your credit is extremely important, and you should be proactive to improve your poor credit.
 However, bad credit isn’t the end of the world.

 Author Bio: Michael Hollis is a Detroit native who has helped hundreds of business owners with FirstAmericanMerchant.com solutions.
 He’s experimented with various occupations: computer programming, dog-training, accounting… But his favorite is the one he’s now doing — providing business funding for hard-working business owners across the country.